BobTheExplorer/BobTheExplorer/_posts/2021-05-24-Fort-Tilden.md

 {% include gallery caption="Inside the bunker." %}

-Blah blah blah some bullshit I dug up about the batteries and wow would you look at the time, time to stop writing anytime

-{% include gallery id="gallery2" caption="This is a second gallery example with images hosted externally." %}
+# {% include gallery id="gallery2" caption="This is a second gallery example with images hosted externally." %}